 Eataly Boston – 800 Boylston St.

-13.30 pm – Slightly Overpriced Views of Boston at Skywalk Observatory
+13.30 – Slightly Overpriced Views of Boston at Skywalk Observatory

 Skywalk observatory is the only place in this guide that I didn’t visit personally.
 But I find it worth mentioning, since Prudential Center is in the guide anyways.
-If you are not willing to spend $19 for a visit to observatory, check my budget guide to Boston.
+If you are not willing to spend $25 for a visit to observatory, check out my budget guide to Boston.
 There’s an alternative to Skywalk Observatory and you won’t have to pay anything for it.

 Skywalk Observatory – 800 Boylston St.

-15.00 pm – Venetian Vibes at Isabella Stuart Gardner Museum
+15.00 – Venetian Vibes at Isabella Stuart Gardner Museum

 Isabella Stewart Gardner, the creator of the museum, was inspired by Venice and its architecture while working on the project.
 During her trips to Venice, Florence, and Rome she purchased columns, windows, doorways, and balustrades for the gallery.